Carnatic raga: Raga in Harikatha

 The Harikatha tradition, which originated in the Indian state of Maharashtra, involves popular storytelling combined with dance and music.
 Krishna Bhagavathar, an exponent of Carnatic music, is responsible for creating the South Indian harikatha style - singing in raga, dancing with tala, and narrating stories in a manner that sustains the attention of the audience.
 In effect, Harikatha is an art form that requires knowledge of raga, Carnatic music, dance, speech, diction and dramatic technique.
 Harikatha performance aims to communicate with non-literate and literate audiences.
 Ajjada Adibhatla Narayana Das is credited as creator of modern Harikatha format.

-Well-known harikatha performers had sound knowledge of Carnatic music in the early part of the 20th century - some were well established Carnatic musicians, while others were composers.
+Well-known harikatha performers had a broad knowledge of Carnatic music in the early part of the 20th century - some were well established Carnatic musicians, while others were composers.
 Today, a few performers keep this tradition alive and use ragas from both Carnatic music and Hindustani music traditions.